-By entering into any transaction with us for the delivery of Treasuries against the payment of funds or the transfer of securities on or after the Effective Date (including any cash purchase or sale, forward purchase or sale, Treasury option, repurchase ("repo") or reverse repo transaction, or bonds borrow or loan transaction), you will be deemed to have agreed that such transaction will be subject to the Fails Charge Trading Practice, unless explicitly agreed otherwise with respect to a specific transaction.
-Similarly, by entering into any such transaction, we shall be deemed to have agreed that such transaction will be
+By entering into any transaction with us for the delivery of Treasuries against the payment of funds or the transfer of securities on or after the Effective Date (including any cash purchase or sale, forward purchase or sale, Treasury option, repurchase ("repo") or reverse repo transaction, or bonds borrow or loan transaction), you will be deemed to have agreed that such transaction will be subject to the Fails Charge Trading Practice, unless

+3 There should be a reasonable time (e.g., 30 days) between the Effective Date and the date of this notice.
 The current TMPG timeline recommends that fails charges be implemented by May 1, 2009 and, accordingly, market participants who plan to adopt the Fails Charge Trading Practice by that date should endeavour to send this letter by early April.
 In the event that the TMPG recommends a different date for implementation, market participants should revise the date by which they send this letter correspondingly.